 Hurricane season is unpredictable.
 If you wait until there is a storm in the Gulf, you may not have time to search for the supplies you need or shop for them.
+Planning is even more important now due to the COVID-19 pandemic, as it may be more difficult to secure supplies, lodging and food.
 Now is the time to look ahead and start planning for the possibility of a large storm making landfall near you.

-Here are seven essentials to have on hand for hurricane season:
+Here are eight essentials to have on hand for hurricane season:

 - Medications - Keep a list of medications that you and your loved ones take, along with at least a week’s supply of your regular medications and medical supplies.
-If you regularly take insulin or another medication that requires refrigeration, make sure to keep a small cooler that you can easily fill with ice handy.
+If you regularly take insulin or another medication that requires refrigeration, make sure to keep a small cooler that you can easily fill with ice.
 Also, be sure to include a list of instructions, doctors’ orders and dosage recommendations in case you need assistance communicating with others.
 In the case of a prolonged evacuation, patients with chronic conditions treated by high risk controlled substances are advised to carry a pharmacy print out and letter from their doctor when seeking refills out of state.
+Additionally, if you find yourself feeling ill or having a question about a chronic illness, make sure you are able to connect digitally with your provider via Ochsner Anywhere Care Virtual Visit or your MyChart.

 - First Aid Kit – Stock (or restock) your first aid kit.
 Make sure to include ace bandages, Band-Aids and personal hygiene items.